Cross-Platform Indexing: Why is it Crucial for SEO Success?

 4. Fast pings → so updates reach quickly.

 However, with everything mentioned above, automation is also required.
-That’s where IndexPlease becomes your team by auto-submitting up to 400 URLs a day, cleaning up crawl errors and freeing you to focus on strategy.
+IndexPlease joins your team, automating the submission of up to 400 URLs daily and resolving crawl errors.
+This allows you to concentrate on strategic initiatives.

 Ready to stop guessing when bots will show up?
 Sign up for an IndexPlease trial, submit your sitemap and watch new pages get discovered in a few hours.